 - Building insurance (required when documents are issued)

 - Construction Documents (required for a Letter of Commencement, e.g. Council Approved Plans, Builder’s Insurance etc.)

-It has become more common for lenders to request additional information or documents throughout a deal.
+It has become very common for lenders to request additional information or documents throughout a deal.

-There are at least three categories of these additional requests, which each need to be dealt with in a slightly different way.
+There are at least three categories of additional request, which need to be handled in a slightly different way.

 Type 1: Request For Further Documents

-Where extra document(s) are required, a supplementary request can be sent to the client, which looks like this:
+Where extra document(s) are required, a supplementary request can be sent to the client.
+For example: